Hapag-Lloyd/Repository-Templates/README.md

 This repository stores templates used to setup new repositories.
 The templates are stored in `templates/`.

+Use `scripts/update_workflows.sh repo_to_update` to create a PR updating all files present in this repository.
+The script can be used to quickly update all workflows and other setup files.

 ## Default Templates

 Stored in `templates/default` and added to every new project.
 Contains a set of linters, release management, ChatOps